radialapps/xunk-calendar/README.md

 # XunkCalendar

-XunkCalendar is a simple calendar component with material design designed for Angular 5+ and Angular Material (might work with earlier versions too!)
+XunkCalendar is a simple calendar component with material design designed for Angular 5+ and Angular Material (might work with earlier versions too!).
+A live demo can be found at https://go-xunk.github.io/xunk-calendar-demo/

 # Installation